openaps/openaps/README.md

 # openaps utility belt

-These are the [core utilities][proposal] needed to develop an open source artificial pancreas.
+These are the core utilities needed to develop a self-built open source artificial pancreas.

 This is part of a series of tools to support a self-driven DIY